Defending Weapon Charges

 The sheriff’s office will review your application and conduct a background check.
 It may take more than one month to process your application.
 If you meet all of the requirements, the sheriff’s office will notify you by mail.

 Once you obtain your actual concealed carry permit, then you may carry your concealed handgun on your person in public.
 If you are found to be carrying a concealed weapon before your permit is approved or you obtain the permit, then you may be charged with a crime, and you should contact a concealed carry attorney at (980) 237-4579.

 While you have the right to own firearms as an adult, U.S. courts allow for this right to be limited in various ways.
 There are federal limitations as well as those imposed by state legislatures.
 If you violate a federal or state limitation, you will likely be charged with a crime.

-A few weapons offenses we handle at Randall & Stump, PLLC include:
+A few weapons offenses we handle at Randall & Stump, Criminal Defense Attorneys include:

 - Unlawful Possession of a Firearm: There are numerous instances in which owning or possessing a firearm may be illegal such as if you are underage, are carrying a concealed weapon without a concealed carry permit, or have been prohibited from possessing handguns due to a domestic violence conviction or restraining order.
 If you have been charged with an offense for unlawfully possessing a firearm, call an attorney at Randall & Stump, Criminal Defense Attorneys immediately at (980) 237-4579.

 - Larceny of a Firearm (NCGS 14-71): Theft of goods worth more than $1,000 can result in class H felony charges; however, if the larceny involves a firearm, the charge is automatically a felony, regardless of value of property.